quicwg/multipath/draft-ietf-quic-multipath.md

 Cipher suites with a nonce shorter than 12 bytes cannot be used together with the multipath extension.
-If such a cipher suite is selected and the use of the multipath extension is suported, endpoints MUST abort the handshake with a an error of type TRANSPORT_PARAMETER_ERROR.
+If such a cipher suite is selected and the use of the multipath extension is supported, endpoints MUST abort the handshake with a an error of type TRANSPORT_PARAMETER_ERROR.

 The initial_max_path_id parameter MUST NOT be remembered